coroveiandrei/trainingsoftarchforcloud/DDDCqrsEs/Readme.md

 ### Map & start the solution:
 0. Clone / Refetch the repo and navigate to DDDEventSourcingCQRS project
 1. Deploy DDDInfrastructure.bicep using config\DDDInfrastructure.json as config.
-The template contains Table storage for Event Sourcing Persistence; SQL  Server and DB for Read models a Service Bus resource.
+The template contains Table storage for Event Sourcing Persistence; SQL  Server and DB for Read models and a Service Bus resource.
 In the DDDInfrastructure.json, change all [CHANGEME] with appropriate names.
 Use the following command to create the resources:

 az deployment group create --resource-group  [CHANGEME] --template-file DDDInfrastructure.bicep --parameters .\config\DDDInfrastructure.json